-Thanks for all the visits that made this the Number 1 Milky Way, Star Trails, and Night Photography Tutorial on the web:) From planning and shooting to post processing (editing), this tutorial covers all the skills you will need to get started right away.
+Thanks for all the visits that made this the Number 1 Milky Way, Star Trails, Northern Lights & Night Sky Photography Tutorial on the web:) From scouting, planning, and shooting, to editing your photos in Lightroom and Photoshop, this tutorial covers all the skills you will need to get started right away.

-Download Your Free 40 Page eBook provided below and become a master of the night skies!
+Download Your Free 70 Page eBook Provided Below and Become a Master of the Night Skies!

 |My shot of Mount Rainier & The Milky Way is the winner of Smithsonian Photography Contest.
 We will be shooting from this exact location during this summer’s workshops!
 Complete Details & Reservations on the Star Photography Workshops Page|